ajtowns/beanbag/docs/namespace.rst

 want to be able to assign to your hierarchial namespace.
 It provides ``set`` and ``delete`` methods that you can implement, without having to go to the trouble of implementing both item and attribute variants of both functions.

+This class implements the check for "setting to self" mentioned earlier in order to prevent inplace operations having two effects.
+It uses the ``eq`` method to test for equality.

 .. autoclass:: SettableHierarchialBase
    :show-inheritance: